nrwl/nx/docs/shared/workspace/buildable-and-publishable-libraries.md

 # Publishable and Buildable Nx Libraries

-The `--buildable` and `--publishable` options are available on the Nx library generation schematics for the following plugins:
+The `--buildable` and `--publishable` options are available on the Nx library generators for the following plugins:

 - Angular
 - React
 - NestJs
 - Node

-This document will look to explain the motivations for why you would use either the `--buildable` or `--publishable` option, as well as the mechanics of how they adjust the result when you add them to your schematic.
+This document will look to explain the motivations for why you would use either the `--buildable` or `--publishable` option, as well as the mechanics of how they adjust the result when you add them to your generator.

 ## Publishable libraries